 Preparing for your marriage-based immigrant visa consular interview

 Green card interview questions for spouses tend to dig a little deeper than typical interviews.
 That’s because marriage is one of the primary ways that fraudulent visas are requested.
-Immigration officers want to verify that you have a bona fide marriage.
+In other words, immigration officers want to verify that you have a bona fide marriage.
 That’s it.
 The officer will ask additional questions to help determine if your marriage is the real deal.

 Who Attends Consular Interview

-The U.S. petitioner is not required to attend the consular interview.
+The U.S. embassy or consulate does not require the U.S. petitioner to attend the consular interview.
 However, he or she may attend in some cases.
-Check with the U.S. embassy or consulate conducting your interview.
+Check with the embassy or consulate conducting your interview.
 Any children that will immigrate with the principal applicant will likely be required to attend the interview as well.

 Items to Take to Interview